Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Experiments and Results

 \subsection{Ablations}

 \paragraph{Encoding Partner Behavior.} Modeling the interaction from the perspective of each individual is a central idea in our approach.
-We investigate the influence of encoding partner behavior into individual representations $\bm{r}^i_\mathrm{ind}$ on the performance.
-We train the SP-latent+det GRU variant in two configurations: \textit{no-pool}, where we do not encode any partner behavior; and \textit{pool-oT} where we pool over partner representations only at the last timestep (similar to \cite{guptaSocialGANSocially2018}).
-We choose the SP-GRU model since it achieves the best trade-off between minimizing NLL and forecasting cues consistent with human behavior.
-Both configurations lead to worse NLL and location errors (Appendix~\ref{app:ablations}).
+We investigate the influence of encoding partner behavior into individual representations $\bm{e}^i_\mathrm{ind}$.
+We train the SP-uniform GRU variant in two configurations: \textit{no-pool}, where we do not encode any partner behavior; and \textit{pool-oT} where we pool over partner representations only at the last timestep (similar to \cite{guptaSocialGANSocially2018}).
+Both configurations lead to worse LL and location errors (Table~\ref{tab:ablations-nll} and Appendix~\ref{app:results}).

-\paragraph{Deterministic Decoding and Social Encoder Sharing.} Error gradients can flow back into our sequence encoders through two paths: from the final stochastic sequence decoder, as well as the deterministic decoders on the latent and deterministic paths.
-We investigate the effect of the deterministic decoders by training the SP-latent+det GRU model without them.
-We also investigate sharing a single social encoder between the Process Encoder and Process Decoder in Figure~\ref{fig:architecture}.
-We find that removing the decoders only improves log-likelihood if the encoders are shared, and at the cost of head orientation errors (Appendix~\ref{app:ablations}).
+\paragraph{Deterministic Decoding and Social Encoder Sharing.} We investigate the effect of the deterministic decoders by training the SP-uniform GRU model without them.
+We also investigate sharing a single social encoder between the Process Encoder and Process Decoder in \autoref{fig:architecture}.
+Removing the decoders only improves log-likelihood if the encoders are shared, and at the cost of head orientation errors (Table~\ref{tab:ablations-nll} and Appendix~\ref{app:results}).